samize/football-mapper/README.md

 - Recognize events in the game*
 # Reading list
 # Research plan and time-line

+The first task for this project will be to isolate lines from a still images to identify if the image contains a pitch/field.
+If the image contains a field, overlay gridlines on the pitch based on dimensions that are provided as parameters of the program.
+Once this image grid space is determined, object detection for players, ball, etc.

 # Plan for data and experiments